FeatureImg

 • Upload the file to your host or CDN.

-• Set og:image to the final absolute URL in page metadata.
+• Set og:image, og:image:width, og:image:height, and og:image:alt to the final absolute URL and image description.

 • Re-check the preview after deploy; caches can take time to refresh.